RedlineREDLINE

 6. A statement that you intend to file in small-claims court if the dispute is not resolved

 Send certified mail with return receipt.
 Keep a copy.
-The full step-by-step playbook is in the how to get your security deposit back cluster.
+The full step-by-step playbook is in the how to get your security deposit back cluster, and the security deposit refund calculator shows your state's bad-faith multiplier and the days-late math before you draft the letter.

 Before you sign: the lease clauses that preempt the wear-vs-damage fight